adabardiz/sign-language-to-speech-text/README.md

 Day 24: Bro I found out that none of my commits have been verified smh I just got a ssh key.
 Anyway, today I redesigned the ui to be more warm/ minimalistic.
 Tomorrow I'll add more words -- from here, I'm going to have shorter updates and just add more words.

 Day 25: didn't even add anything - off day.

+Day 26: Added 6 words to the dataset.
+Tomorrow I will add 5-6 more, and maybe add like emotions logic as I learned that the amount of facial expression while you're signing it shows how intense you're experiencing that emotion.